TacaSpell/act_qa_challenge/README.md

 ## AUTHENTICATION FAILURE
 Given I am on the login page [http://www.automationpractice.pl/index.php?controller=authentication&back=my-account](http://www.automationpractice.pl/index.php?controller=authentication&back=my-account)
-When the Email address field is filled correctly
+When the Email address field is filled with unregistered email
-and the Password field is filled correctly
-and the "Sign in" button is clicked
+and the Password field is filled and the "Sign in" button is clicked
 Then an error message is displayed: "Authentication failed"